 In case of a cyberattack, a company needs to have a backup of data and a cyber attack disaster management plan and strategy.
 Such a plan can involve notifying the customers immediately when the attack occurs.

-Acodez is a renowned website development and Emerging Technology Services company in India.
+Acodez is a renowned name in the website design company India arena, offering Emerging Technology Services to our clients across the globe.
 We offer all kinds of web design and web development services to our clients using the latest technologies.
 We are also a leading digital marketing company providing SEO, SMM, SEM, Inbound marketing services, etc at affordable prices.
 For further information, please contact us.

 Contact us and we'll give you a preliminary free consultation